Avalice/AvaliceOnline/faq.md

 ### Creating a Character Page
 Follow the instructions on [this page](http://avalice.wikia.com/wiki/Character_Creation).

+## Can I modify or retire my existing characters?
+Yes, but modifications needs to be re-approved, as well as make some sense.
+Changes which may have far-reaching implications in the past will need to be carefully considered, as a retcon of this scale needs either a very good reason that staff agree to, or consent from everyone who would be affected, on top of being re-approved.

+You don't need approval to retire characters, so long as they're not in the middle of something involving other players.
+Leaving loose ends by abruptly pulling out of a plot is inconsiderate, so please don't do that.
+If you must, find another player to give your character(s) to.
+You can also write their endings however you want—not all characters have to be killed in order to be retired.

 ## What is Freeform?
 __In Freeform, there is no GM.__ In other words, the RP is guided entirely by the players.
 If you don't feel comfortable being your own director, then perhaps freeform isn't for you.
 Because you don't have to just go along with what's happening; In fact, doing that usually makes it boring.

 ## How should I grow my character?
 __Through experiences, decisions, and hard work, just like in real life.__ These can be part of scenes, or done offscreen, within reason.
 A character is never done changing, because that's just how character development works.
 What many people don't understand is that when people say that, they're referring to skills and personalities.

-Characters continue to grow and change in the same way people grow and change, but they can’t change their base concepts any more than actual people can.
+Characters continue to grow and change in the same way people grow and change, but they can't change their base concepts any more than actual people can.
 So don't tack on new abilities, skills and properties that don't have any place in the original concept of the character.
 It comes across as lazily done wish fulfillment—because it almost always is.
 Instead, make a new character and implement your desired changes properly, complete with a fitting backstory and new personality.

 ## What's considered "overpowered"?
 __Overpowered characters have unreasonably powerful abilities__ such as Chaos Control, time manipulation, unlimited magical power, Jumper-style universal teleportation, etc., and are generally prohibited.
 You might be asked to nerf or limit anything that is seen as overpowered by staff.

 ## What's the nickname convention?
-__The preferred format is `Character1, Character2 [username/alias]`.__ If you play as more characters than will fit in the character limit (32), swap in the names of the characters you’re using at the current time and, optionally, append (+n) where n is the number of additional characters you have.
+__The preferred format is `Character1, Character2 [username/alias]`.__ If you play as more characters than will fit in the character limit (32), swap in the names of the characters you're using at the current time and, optionally, append (+n) where n is the number of additional characters you have.
 Example: `Wade, Seth, Abby (+3) [Parzival]`.

 ## What about RP style conventions?
 __Write however you want, but please stick to one style for the duration of a scene.__ If you're not sure, or don't have a favorite style, the following is commonly used and easy to understand:

-Dialogue goes in quotes: “like this.”
+Dialogue goes in quotes: "like this."
 If you need to speak out of character, use parenthesis on each end, (like this).

 To specify an action, put it \**in italics*\*.
 Quotes in italics are used for when a character is thinking to themself.